brianglass/anastasis/files/saturday_matins1.md

 <span style="color:red;mso-bidi-font-style:italic">Verse:</span> ** Their souls will dwell among good things.

-<span style="letter-spacing:-.1pt">Let us all beseech ChristÂ’s Martyrs, for they ask for our salvation; and let us in love approach them with faith; they possess the grace of healing; they ward off the regiments of demons, as guardians of the Faith.</span>
+<span style="letter-spacing:-.1pt">Let us all beseech Christ’s Martyrs, for they ask for our salvation; and let us in love approach them with faith; they possess the grace of healing; they ward off the regiments of demons, as guardians of the Faith.</span>

 Glory.
 Both now. <span style="color:red;mso-bidi-font-style:italic">Theotokion.</span>

-When Gabriel addressed you, O Virgin, with his Â‘HailÂ’, as he spoke the Master of all things became incarnate in you the holy Ark, as righteous David sang.
+When Gabriel addressed you, O Virgin, with his ‘Hail’, as he spoke the Master of all things became incarnate in you the holy Ark, as righteous David sang.
 You were proclaimed wider than the heavens, for you carried your Creator.
 Glory to him who dwelt in you, glory to him who came forth from you, glory to him who has set us free through your bearing child.

 <span style="color:red">After the 2nd Reading, Kathisma of the Martyrs.</span>